 The Ozone and Water Vapor Group conducts research on the nature and causes of the depletion of the stratospheric ozone layer and the role of stratospheric and tropospheric ozone and water vapor in forcing climate change and in modifying the chemical cleansing capacity of the atmosphere.
 This mission is accomplished through long-term observations and intensive field programs that measure total column ozone, ozone vertical profiles (ozonesondes and umkehrs), ground level ozone, and water vapor vertical profiles in the upper troposphere and stratosphere.

-NOAA/ESRL operates staffed atmospheric baseline observatories at Barrow, Alaska; Summit, Greenland; Trinidad Head, California; Mauna Loa, Hawaii; Samoa; and the South Pole from which numerous in situ and remote atmospheric and solar measurements are conducted.
-The overall scientific programs and administrative functions of the five observatories are handled from Boulder with on-site station chiefs caring for day-to-day station activities.
+NOAA/ESRL operates staffed atmospheric baseline observatories at Barrow, Alaska; Mauna Loa, Hawaii; American Samoa; and the South Pole from which numerous in situ and remote atmospheric and solar measurements are conducted.
+The overall scientific programs and administrative functions of the four observatories are handled from Boulder with on-site station chiefs caring for day-to-day station activities.